A. J. Arcuri

-A. J. Arcuri (born August 13, 1997) is an American football offensive tackle for the Los Angeles Rams of the National Football League (NFL).
-He played college football at Michigan State and was drafted by the Rams in the seventh round of the 2022 NFL Draft.
+A. J. Arcuri (born August 13, 1997) is an American professional football offensive tackle for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Michigan State Spartans and was selected by the Rams in the seventh round of the 2022 NFL draft.

 Professional career

-Arcuri was selected in the seventh round of the 2022 NFL Draft by the Los Angeles Rams with the 261st overall pick, the second-to-last selection of the draft.
+Arcuri was selected in the seventh round of the 2022 NFL draft by the Los Angeles Rams with the 261st overall pick, the second-to-last selection of the draft.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on November 26, 2022.
+As a rookie, he appeared in eight games and started one in the 2022 season.

+On August 29, 2023, Arcuri was waived by the Rams and re-signed to the practice squad.
+He signed a reserve/future contract on January 15, 2024.

+Arcuri was waived by the Rams on August 27, 2024, and re-signed to the practice squad.
+He signed a reserve/future contract on January 20, 2025.

+On August 26, 2025, Arcuri was waived by the Rams as part of final roster cuts and re-signed to the practice squad the next day.